RobinMalfait/changelog/README.md

 entries already exist in that section.
 If not, then we will copy the contents of the `latest` version.

-- `changelog notes unreleased`, this will _always_ print the notes of the `[Unreleased]` section, even if nothing exists yet.
+- `changelog notes unreleased` this will _always_ print the notes of the `[Unreleased]` section, even if nothing exists yet.
-- `changelog notes latest`, this will _always_ print the notes of the newest version in the list.
+- `changelog notes latest` this will _always_ print the notes of the newest version in the list.
 - `changelog notes 3.0.5`, this will print the notes of a specific version.